pharrisee/niflheim/README.md

 ## Plan of attack

 1. <a href="https://github.com/pharrisee/niflheim/releases">Download a release</a>
-2. move it to a folder of your chooising, preferably on the path
+2. move it to a folder of your choosing, preferably on the path.
-3. run it, you'll get some help text
+3. run `niflheim`, you'll get some help text to peruse.

 ## init